 One thing is for absolute certain, no one on earth is going to be paying anyone $15 per link posted, that is simply an outright lie.
 You can make very good money with affiliate marketing, but it is a business and as such takes time and effort to build up.
 You certainly won’t just log on and start posting links to make a ton of money.

-To learn more about making money (legitimately) with affiliate marketing, check out my top rated training program here.
+To learn more about making money (legitimately) with affiliate marketing, click here.

 The Comments Are Fake

 Another thing these posers do is post fake comments as if they are legit.
 After reviewing only 4 of these kinds of websites to date they have all had the same comments on them.
-Here’s a review of another one of their websites called ‘Consumer Trends Today’, scroll down to my screenshot of the comments on the website.
+Here’s a review of another one of their websites called ‘Consumer Trends Today’, scroll down to my screenshot of the comments on the website and compare with the TOR website.

 Deceptive Credibility Tricks